 The worst age for divorce for children is essentially any age before adulthood.
 However, sometimes relationships become so broken that, child or not, there’s no choice but to call it quits.
-This situation will undoubtedly affect the kid, but the amount of children’s reactions to divorce by age is highly variable.
+This situation will undoubtedly affect the kid, but children’s reactions to divorce by age is highly variable.
 That said, experts point to the worst time for a child to experience divorce appears to be when they’re well into elementary school.

 After 3 years old, the potential for emotional trauma appears to peak around age 11.
 At this point, kids have had a half dozen years of understanding the significance of their parent’s relationship.
 They’ve developed deep attachments to both parents and the family as a unit.
 At the same time, they lack independence and are deeply egocentric, which causes them to internalize the family breakdown.